PaddlePaddle/PaddleRS/docs/apis/train_en.md

  "category_F1score": F1 score of each category}
 ```

-If `return_details` is `True`, return a binary set of two dictionaries in which the first element is the metric mentioned above and the second element is a dictionary containing only one key, and the value of the `'confusion_matrix'` key is the confusion matrix stored in the Python build-in list.
+If `return_details` is `True`, return a binary set of two dictionaries in which the first element is the metric mentioned above and the second element is a dictionary containing only one key, and the value of the `'confusion_matrix'` key is the confusion matrix stored in the python build-in list.